kikiutils/nuxt-session/README.md

 export declare module 'h3' {
   interface H3EventContext {
     session: Partial<H3EventContextSession>;
   }
 }
 ```

-For reason, context.session must be a Partial attribute, since it is initialized with an empty object when session is not set.
+For this reason, `context.session` is typed as `Partial<H3EventContextSession>` because it may be initialized as an empty object when a session is not set.

 ## Storage Mode

-This package provides two ways to store session data:
+The package provides two methods for storing session data:
-- cookie (Not yet implemented)
+- cookie
 - unjs/unstorage driver
   - fs
   - fs-lite